filterbuy

 Can you run your AC without a filter for a few days?

 Although it is theoretically feasible to operate your air conditioner for a few days without a filter, doing so is highly discouraged due to the potential damage and decreased efficiency caused by dust and debris entering the system.
-Filters can also negatively impact indoor air quality.
+Going without a filter also means pollutants circulate freely, harming your indoor air quality.

 How long should an air filter last?